 Rhinoplasty & Health Insurance

-Although rhinoplasty is commonly sought for cosmetic reasons, often times, this surgery may be necessary to correct breathing problems, in conjunction with other nasal surgeries such as sinus surgery.
-Dr. Bennett’s office staff will check your benefits and inform you in detail what your insurance will cover.
-Insurance policies change frequently as insurance has become for profit.
-In 2012, record increases of insurance payments went to increase stock shareholders and insurance executive pay.
+Although rhinoplasty is commonly sought for cosmetic reasons, often times, this surgery may be necessary to correct breathing and functional problems.
+The surgery can also be performed in conjunction with other nasal surgeries such as turbinate reduction, valve repair, nasal fracture repair, and sinus surgery.
+Dr. Bennett’s office staff will check your benefits and inform you in detail what your insurance will cover so there are nor surprises for anyone.
+Insurance policies change frequently as insurance has become mainly for profit.
+In 2017, record increases of insurance payments went to increase stock shareholder dividends and insurance executive pay.
 Our staff will make sure you receive the benefits you deserve.
 We take care of all of the paperwork and appeals with insurance companies that we are allowed.

 Our office will let you know whether your plastic surgeon is an in-network or out-of-network doctor under your policy.
 It is generally helpful to discuss your insurance policy with your plastic surgeon.
-Dr. Bennett takes care to review each patient’s policy with them and explain whether the procedure may be partially or fully covered by health insurance.
+Dr. Bennett’s office staff take care to review each patient’s policy with them and explain whether the procedure may be partially or fully covered by health insurance.

 Financing Rhinoplasty Surgery Costs